-Upham we plan a two year curriculum, Year A and B, so that children in our mixed age Classes 2, 3 and 4 do not repeat content.
+At Upham, we plan a two year curriculum, Years A and B, so that children in our mixed age Classes 2, 3 and 4 do not repeat content.
 Class 1 follow the Early Years Foundation Stage curriculum.
 Our aim is to produce a varied, rich curriculum which children are engaged and motivated to learn by.
 In June 2017 OFSTED observed and reported that "Teachers adapt the comprehensive curriculum successfully to meet the varying learning needs".

 How do we Design Our Curriculum?